IMF tariffs on war-torn countries closer to elimination - ExBulletin

 Maurice Obstfeld, a professor of economics at Berkeley and former director of the IMF’s research department, said that as a lender of last resort, the Fund’s ability to lend is important as low- and middle-income countries face rising interest rates.

-Illinois Congressman Jess Chuy Garca, who offered the defense spending amendment, told The Associated Press that it is unfair for the IMF to ask countries like Ukraine that are already deeply in debt to pay additional fees.
-These additions increase poverty and hinder our global economic recovery.
+Illinois Congressman Jess “Chuy” Garca, who offered the defense spending amendment, told The Associated Press, “It is unfair for the IMF to ask countries like Ukraine that are already deep in debt to pay additional fees.
+These additions increase poverty and hinder our global economic recovery.”

-Ukraine’s projected real GDP is expected to fall by 35 percent, largely due to the Russian occupation of Ukraine, according to IMF data.
+Ukraine’s projected real GDP is expected to decline by 35%, largely due to the Russian occupation of Ukraine, according to IMF data.

-The country, embroiled in a war with no foreseeable end, has one Outstanding balance of SDR 7.5 billion an IMF unit of account worth about $9.8 billion according to Ukrainian central bankers.
+The country, embroiled in a war with no foreseeable end, has an outstanding balance of SDR 7.5 billion, an IMF unit of account worth about $9.8 billion according to Ukrainian central bankers.
 The latest figures estimate that Ukraine will owe the IMF an additional $360 million between 2021 and 2023.

-Economists Joseph Stiglitz at Columbia University and Kevin P. Gallagher at Boston University has written Earlier this year, the obligation of excessive repayments reduces the productive potential of the borrowing country, but also hurts creditors and requires borrowers to pay more at the very moment when they are most squeezed from market access in any other form.
+Economists Joseph Stiglitz at Columbia University and Kevin P. Gallagher at Boston University wrote earlier this year that “forcing overpayments lowers the productive potential of the borrowing country but also hurts creditors” and requires borrowers “to pay more precisely at the moment when they are most squeezed out of market access in any other form.”

-Serhiy Nikolaychuk, Deputy Chairman of the National Bank of Ukraine, said that Ukraine is continuing to pay its debts despite Russia’s full-scale war against Ukraine.
+Serhiy Nikolaychuk, deputy chairman of the National Bank of Ukraine, said Ukraine is continuing to pay its debts “despite Russia’s full-scale war against Ukraine.”

 For years, lawmakers, economists and civil rights organizations have called on the IMF, which for decades has given billions in loans to low-income countries, to end its policy of surcharges.

-In January, 18 left-leaning lawmakers writes to the Treasury calling for the elimination of the surcharge policy.
-And in April, a group of 150 civil society groups and individuals signed an open letter to the IMF demanding the same, calling the surcharges regressive.
+In January, 18 left-leaning lawmakers wrote to the Treasury calling for the additional policy to be scrapped.
+And in April, a group of 150 civil society groups and individuals signed an open letter to the IMF demanding the same, calling the surcharges “regressive.”

 A spokesman for the fund says the additional payments are designed to discourage large and prolonged use of IMF resources.

-Fund executive board met in December 2021 and discussed the role of supplements, ultimately decided not to make a change to the rates, but said it would review them again in the future.
+The fund’s executive board met in December 2021 and discussed the role of supplements and ultimately decided not to make a change to the fees, but said it would review them again in the future.

-The IMF was created in 1944 at the United Nations Bretton Woods Conference one of its missions is to provide loans to maintain the financial stability of countries.
-Among its 190 countries, it lends about $1 trillion, according to the organizations website.
+The IMF was created in 1944 at the United Nations Conference in Bretton Woods, one of its missions is to provide loans to maintain the financial stability of countries.
+Among its 190 countries, it lends about $1 trillion, according to the organization’s website.

-Andrs Arauz, a senior researcher at the liberal Center for Economic and Policy Research, says the IMF’s financial position shows that additional payments are not necessary for sound finances.
+Andrs Arauz, a senior researcher at the liberal Center for Economic and Policy Research, says the IMF’s financial position shows that “additional spending is not necessary for sound finances.”

-Garcia said I am proud that the House passed my amendment to support a pause and review of additional fees at the IMF and I will continue the fight until the President signs it into law.
+Garcia said, “I’m proud that the House passed my amendment to support a pause and review of additional fees at the IMF, and I will continue the fight until the president signs it into law.”

 |